acro5piano/signed-graphql/README.md

 `
 ```

-Run the following command to encrypt the gql:
+Run the following command to sign the gql:

 ```
 $ npm run graphql-encrypt --secret foo example-query.js